artkonekt/artkonekt.com/source/_posts/2016-04-20-high-traffic-websites-and-the-php-framework-dilemma.md

 ---
 title: High Traffic Sites And The Php Framework Dilemma
+subtitle: Once someone has come up with the question<br>whether to use an own MVC Framework (PHP) for high traffic webshops.<br>It's my response to that.
 tags:
     - php
     - frameworks
     - scalability
     - varnish
     - caching
-excerpt: Once someone has came up with the question whether to use an own MVC Framework for high traffic webshops.
+excerpt: Once someone has come up with the question whether to use an own MVC Framework for high traffic webshops.
 The framework doesn't matter for that.
 Here's why.
-image: scaling_and_framework.jpg
+image: dodgem_small.jpg
+hero_image: dodgem.jpg
+hero_position: 53%
 ---

-> Once someone has came up with the question whether to use an own MVC Framework (PHP) for high traffic webshops.
-It's my response to that.

 Scalable systems have several factors, and they should be analyzed separately even if they make up a single system at the end of the day.